Skip advert

 Best cars & vans

-Once you've passed your driving test, the next hurdle between you and a whole new level of freedom is finding your first car.
-Of course, in an ideal world, you’ll want a car that’s safe and well equipped, with the practicality you need and, hopefully, a bit of style and driving fun thrown in.
+Once you've passed your practical driving test, the next barrier between you and a whole new level of freedom is finding your new car.
+The best first cars offer a combination of safety, equipment, practicality, and easy manoeuvrability, not to mention being some of the cheapest cars to insure.
 To help make your search as easy as possible, our experts have rounded up the very best first cars for new drivers right here.

-The cost of buying and running a car can be steep, so we’ve chosen these cars based on their value for money, reliability, fuel economy, and insurance costs.
-All of these models are brand new, but many great examples can also be found on the used market.
+The cost of buying and running a car can be steep, especially for new drivers, so we’ve chosen these cars with their value for money, reliability and fuel economy at the forefront of our minds.
+Naturally, our picks also offer cheaper car insurance for young drivers.
+All of these models are brand new, but many great examples can also be found on the used market for lower prices.
 Either way, they are all available for a reasonable price, particularly if you finance them through a Personal Contract Purchase (PCP) finance agreement or a Personal Contact Hire (PCH) leasing deal.

 The best first cars for new drivers